charlesvill/ObsidianVault/Computer Science/Networking/Networking Basics.md

 	- for example if you have the above and 10.23.2.50, they both share the network prefix of 10.23.2
 ###### subnet mask
 - if you run `ip address show` you'll see something like: `inet 10.23.2.10/24`
+	- above represents the whole combination of network prefix and subnet mask
 	- inet is ipv4 and the `/24` is the subnet mask that all the hosts in the subnet will have in common. the 24 comes from the sequence of bits (translates to 255.255.255.0) which is 3 sets of 8bits, equaling 24.
 24 is the shorthand
+		- in binary looks like: 1111111 1111111 11111111 0000000 (24 1 bit sequence)
+	- /24 is the most common subnet mask for local end-user networks